lukcod3/python-backdoor/README.md

 sendKeys keystrokes                             ---   Exexutes the given keystrokes on the client

-activateApp                                     ---   Brings an openen application in the foreground
+activateApp                                     ---   Brings an opened application in the foreground
                                                       Useful for screenshots
 ```